 German Consulate New York

 On this website you will find information on Germany, the consular services we provide and German-related news and events in the Tri-State-Area.
-We offer a wide spectrum of information, including travel, study, doing business in Germany, German newspapers and broadcasts as well as our Event Calendar.
-Our German language website features information and news relevant to German citizens.

 The Consulate General’s area of jurisdiction covers Bermuda, Connecticut (Fairfield County), New Jersey, New York and Pennsylvania.

 Congress-Bundestag Youth Exchange Offers an Academic Year Abroad in Germany.
 250 scholarships are available from the U.S. Department of State’s Bureau of Educational and Cultural Affairs to fully fund students for an academic year of study and cultural immersion.